tensorflow/models/research/syntaxnet/g3doc/dragnn/cpp_api.md

 The fundamental concept behind DRAGNN is that it allows users to compose sets of ML subsystems in a single computation.
-Each of those subsystems is represented in the DRAGNN framweork by a pair of classes - a Component subclass and a TransitionState subclass.
+Each of those subsystems is represented in the DRAGNN framework by a pair of classes - a Component subclass and a TransitionState subclass.
 While the Component will generally contain the logic code for the subsystem, the state of a computation should be held in a TransitionState instance.
 This way, a batch of inferences can be represented by